tfeuer/cal/README.md

 ## Trade Commands
 ### open \<symbol\>

-Adds a position to your portfolio of the provided currency at its given ask price.
+Adds a position to your portfolio of the provided currency at its given ask price

 ### close \<symbol\>